typescript-eslint/typescript-eslint/packages/website/blog/2024-04-30-announcing-typescript-eslint-v8-beta.md

 ### ⏳ ESLint v9 Support

-typescript-eslint v8 ships will full support for ESLint v9.
+typescript-eslint v8 ships with full support for ESLint v9.

 typescript-eslint v7 was our first version that supported ESLint's [new "flat" config file format](https://eslint.org/docs/latest/use/configure/configuration-files), which was already available in ESLint v8.
 ESLint v9 still supports ESLint's [older legacy config file format](https://eslint.org/docs/latest/use/configure/configuration-files-deprecated) so our tooling does as well.